Our Sustainable Business Strategy

 Enabling faster expansion of mobile coverage

 Through expanding our tower infrastructure within and across markets, we are helping our MNO customers to increase and improve coverage in some of the world’s most remote regions.
-We have a target to grow our business to 22,000 towers by 2026.

 To support MNOs and governments wanting to provide universal access and expand into rural areas, we provide more sustainable solutions that are more appropriate for rural coverage, particularly in off-grid areas.